 The person with a spinal cord injury has special rehabilitation needs.
 Education regarding the care of their skin, bladder and bowel is required.
 Coordination of physical therapy to attain maximum independence, prescription of equipment and development of a life care plan are among the services offered by Michael Acuff, MD and the Physical Medicine and Rehabilitation team.
 Long term follow-up care in the spinal cord injury clinic will minimize complications.

 Cerebrovascular disease is one of the most common disabling conditions requiring rehabilitation.
 Persons with hemiparesis, cognitive and speech deficits benefit from a well coordinated approach.
 After an evaluation to identify rehabilitation goals, the stroke patient may participate in an inpatient or outpatient program designed to return him or her to maximum independence.
-Joseph Burris, MD will assist in each step along the way to ensure the best recovery possible.
+Chamelle March, NP, or Joseph Burris, MD will assist in each step along the way to ensure the best recovery possible.

 Treatment and management of the injured worker often requires the services of a specialist in Physical Medicine and Rehabilitation.
 From initial assessment with rapid re-integration to work, through coordination of therapy services, the injured worker is cared for in an environment that promotes fitness for duty.
 If assessment of permanent partial disability or other case closure services are required, these are available through the Missouri Occupational Injury Center (MOIC) by Kevin Komes, MD.